 - How performative discourses of exceptionalism and normalcy are produced, how they are entangled with gender, racial, land, or queer violence and postcolonial dynamics, or how decentering normative narratives might unsettle inscribed logics of conviviality.

 We aim to make publishing with Taylor & Francis a rewarding experience for all our authors.
 Please visit our Author Services website for more information and guidance, and do contact us if there is anything we can help with!

 We invite abstract submission (500-600 words) by February 1, 2021.
 Please, send abstracts to [email protected].
 All manuscripts submitted are subjected to a preliminary internal review by the editorial team, and those deemed appropriate for publication in the journal will be sent anonymously to external reviewers.

 The language of this special issue is English.
 However, writers of Indigenous languages or colonial languages (Spanish, Portuguese, French, German, or Dutch) are encouraged to submit their work and welcomed to write their work in their first language and have it translated into English prior to submission of abstracts and full articles.

 The timeline for this special issue:

-- December 2021: Publication of Special Issue in Globalisation, Societies, and Education
+- March 2022: Publication of Special Issue in Globalisation, Societies, and Education.

 For enquiries about the scope of the Special Issue and article suitability, please contact guest editor Belén Hernando-Lloréns ([email protected]) directly.